Attention Sinks Induce Gradient Sinks: Massive Activations as Gradient Regulators in Transformers

 In this work, we revisit the relationship between attention sinks and massive activations from the perspective of backpropagation.
-Our empirical and theoretical results suggest that the connection between the two is not purely a forward-pass co-occurrence, but is mediated by a backward mechanism: under causal mask, attention sinks can induce concentrated gradient pressure on the sink token, forming gradient sinks, and massive activations emerge as an adaptive response to this localized pressure in pre-norm Transformers.
+Our empirical and theoretical results suggest that the connection between the two is not merely a forward-pass correlation, but is mediated by a backward mechanism: under causal masking, AS can induce concentrated gradient pressure on the sink token, forming gradient sinks, and MA emerges as an adaptive regulator of this localized pressure in pre-norm Transformers.
 To test this hypothesis, we introduce V-scale, a value-path intervention that selectively modulates backpropagated gradients.
-Across models, we find that V-scale preserves attention sinks but suppresses massive activations, illustrating that these two phenomena can be separated once gradient sinks are controlled.
-Taken together, our findings highlight gradient regulation as a useful lens for understanding extreme token phenomena in training Transformers.
+Across model sizes, we find that V-scale preserves AS but substantially suppresses MA, illustrating that the two phenomena can be separated once gradient sinks are controlled.
+On downstream tasks, V-scale remains comparable to the baseline on standard evaluations and improves long-context retrieval.

+Our findings also suggest that some phenomena in LLMs may not be best understood purely as forward functional structures, but also as reflections of how optimization adapts to architectural constraints.
+We believe this perspective may be useful for future designs of architectures that aim to preserve the benefits of sink structure while reducing its costs.

-\paragraph{Limitations} This work has several limitations.
+\paragraph{Limitations} This work has some limitations.
 First, our study is restricted to Llama-like dense language models.
-It remains unclear to what extent the same mechanism transfers to other settings, such as mixture-of-experts architectures or multimodal Transformers.
-Second, our analysis is primarily a mechanism study of why MA can be useful once GS exists, rather than a complete account of how AS and MA are learned throughout optimization.
-Finally, our experiments are designed for mechanistic validation rather than broad architecture or capability benchmarking since we do not perform exhaustive scaling sweeps, alternative intervention searches, or downstream task evaluations.
+It remains unclear whether and to what extent the same mechanism transfers to other settings, such as mixture-of-experts architectures or multimodal Transformers.
+Second, our analysis does not exclude other factors, such as data distribution, optimizer, or numerical precision, from shaping AS and MA during training.
 These limitations are left for future work.